PubNubDevelopers/fintech-demo/README.md

 1. Enable the Message Persistence feature on your keyset and choose a duration

-1. Enable the App Context feature.
+1. Enable the App Context feature.  **Important**: It is recommended to also uncheck the `Disallow Get All User Metadata` option for this demo.

 1. Enable the File Sharing feature.